Justa112358/RiverGenerator2D/README.md

-Creates an ASCII picture of a river (procedurally generated) - quick and simple program.
+<code>Creates an ASCII picture of a river (procedurally generated) - quick and simple program.

 To use, you may need to do:
 chmod +x PathMaker.pl